top of page

 Save Ferris Wheel – D-ticket

 The icon of Ferris’s neighborhood and the tallest sight in town is the huge water tower, recently painted to read “SAVE FERRIS.”
 But that’s not all!
-In order to draw even more attention the landmark, the good people of Chicago have built a giant Ferris wheel around the tower itself.
+In order to draw even more attention to the landmark, the good people of Chicago have built a giant Ferris wheel around the tower itself.
 Now guests from all over can come to take a ride on the wheel, soaring high into the sky and getting the best view imaginable of the city.

 31 Flavors – Ice Cream Shop